18F/18f.gsa.gov/_posts/2016-03-22-what-was-your-path-to-18f.md

 _The acquisitions team provides innovative services and solutions to support digital service delivery.
 Their teams have a mix of former contracting officers, developers, and product manager who manage access to the Agile Delivery Services Marketplace, RFP ghostwriting consulting, and the micro-purchase platform._

-> "My path to 18F involved some serendipity.
+<blockquote>"My path to 18F involved some serendipity.
 When I arrived in D.C. a few years ago, I was starting law school and thinking that I would pursue a traditional legal career.
 But I never stopped thinking like a programmer.
 Whether I was freelancing for some extra money, writing open source code, or using GitHub Issues to manage my reading assignments, the urge to keep writing software never went away.
 On a quiet winter afternoon in 2012, I was sitting at my desk for an Federal Communications Commission (FCC)  legal internship and noticed something truly amazing: an FCC GitHub Organization.
 I asked my supervisor if I could meet whoever it was that was behind this.
 I met with that person, we talked about how I loved government-y things and could write software.
 He told me that I would be spending the rest of my internship working in his office.
 That person turned out to be future-fellow-18Fer Gray Brooks.
 Until that moment, I had never known that there was any demand for the skills possessed by lawyer-coders.
-It was truly eye-opening, and it set the stage for me to thrive at 18F a couple years later." {{ "alan" | team_link }}
+It was truly eye-opening, and it set the stage for me to thrive at 18F a couple years later." {{ "alan" | team_link }}</blockquote>

-> "I was a web developer for a small consultancy, and then I went to graduate school for public policy, during which I was an [Office of Science and Technology Policy] intern and was really intrigued about 18F, and decided I would love to work for them after finishing up school" - {{ "laura-gerhardt" | team_link }}
+<blockquote>"I was a web developer for a small consultancy, and then I went to graduate school for public policy, during which I was an [Office of Science and Technology Policy] intern and was really intrigued about 18F, and decided I would love to work for them after finishing up school" - {{ "laura-gerhardt" | team_link }}</blockquote>

-> <div class="response-block">{{ "alla" | team_photo }}
+<div class="response-block">{{ "alla" | team_photo }}

 "I worked at the Department of Defense after college, then I went to law school and completed internships at the Executive Office of the President, Department of Homeland Security, Department of Justice, and the U.S. Coast Guard.
 I always knew I wanted to once again be a 'fed,' so worked in national security consulting and sharpened my project management skills while hoping that the initial 18F delivery offerings would evolve to allow someone like me to join the team.
 In 2015, the organization began providing consulting and acquisition services to federal partners, and I joined the organization to work on product management and procurement issues." - {{ "alla" | team_link }}</div>
 <div class="response-block">{{ "randy-hart" | team_photo }}